ska-sa/tango-simlib/README.rst

 Rationale
 ---------

-During the development of the control and monitoring (CAM) systems for the KAT-7_ (KAT-7-wiki_) and MeerKAT_ (MeerKAT-wiki_) at SKASA_ it was found that having control-interface simulators available for all hardware and subsystems that CAM needs to control and monitor is an incredibly valuable resource.
-In early CAM development it:
+During the development of the control and monitoring (*CAM*) systems for the KAT-7_ (KAT-7-wiki_) and MeerKAT_ (MeerKAT-wiki_) at SKASA_ it was found that having control-interface simulators available for all hardware and subsystems that *CAM* needs to control and monitor is an incredibly valuable resource.
+In early *CAM* development it:

- - Makes it possible to start developing the CAM system before hardware or vendor-provided hardware simulators are available.
+ - Makes it possible to start developing the *CAM* system before hardware or vendor-provided hardware simulators are available.
  - Allows gaps in interfaces to be identified early on in the development process.

-As development progresses, the full, actual, MeerKAT/KAT-7 CAM is run against the simulated devices, allowing CAM functionality to be tested without the need of real telescope hardware.
+As development progresses, the full, actual, *MeerKAT*/*KAT-7* *CAM* is run against the simulated devices, allowing *CAM* functionality to be tested without the need of real telescope hardware.
 The simulators also expose a back-channel that can be used to modify the behaviour of the simulators during tests e.g. to simulate error conditions.
-This is exploited by CAM developers in their own development environments for day to day development tasks and also allows daily automated functional integration tests to be run.
+This is exploited by *CAM* developers in their own development environments for day to day development tasks and also allows daily automated functional integration tests to be run.
 It was also found that initially having even a very simple simulator available is quite valuable, and that for many devices the simple simulator is always sufficient.

-The KAT-7 and MeerKAT telescopes use the Karoo Array Telescope Control Protocol KATCP_ for inter-device, subsystem and component communications.
+The *KAT-7* and *MeerKAT* telescopes use the Karoo Array Telescope Control Protocol KATCP_ for inter-device, subsystem and component communications.
-In light of that a library was developed that makes it very easy to code a basic simulator, providing no-op command (KATCP request) handlers and randomly varying attribute (KATCP sensor) values along with the back-channel interface for "free".
+In light of that a library was developed that makes it very easy to code a basic simulator, providing no-op command (*KATCP* request) handlers and randomly varying attribute (*KATCP* sensor) values along with the back-channel interface for "free".

 The planned SKA_ telescope project that the SKASA_ team is participating in has decided to standardise on the TANGO_ control systems framework.
-This library is an attempt to bring the same simulation approach used for the KAT-7 and MeerKAT telescope to the TANGO world.
+This library is an attempt to bring the same simulation approach used for the *KAT-7* and *MeerKAT* telescope to the *TANGO* world.

 .. _TANGO: http://www.tango-controls.org/